mathew-fleisch/bashbot/README.md

 See the [examples](examples) directory for more information about configuring and customizing Bashbot for your team.

 See the [Setup/Deployment Examples Repository](https://github.com/mathew-fleisch/bashbot-example) for more information about how to deploy Bashbot in your infrastructure.
+In this example, a user triggers a Jenkins job using Bashbot and another instance of Bashbot is deployed in a Jenkins job as a gating mechanism.
+The configuration for the secondary Bashbot could get info about the Jenkins job/host and provides controls to manually decide if the job should pass or fail, at a certain stage in the build.
+This method of deploying Bashbot gives basic Jenkins controls (trigger, pass, fail) to users in an organization, without giving them access to Jenkins itself.
+Bashbot commands can be restricted to private channels to limit access within slack.

 <img src="https://i.imgur.com/P6IL10y.gif" />